Global boundedness, absorbing sets and mass persistene in two-dimensional chemotaxis-Navier-Stokes systems with weakly singular sensitivity and sub-logistic sources: Introduction

+and $C > 0$, $\theta \in (0,1)$.
+An application of the comparison principle for ordinary differential equations then yields a uniform positive lower bound for $m(t)$ for all $t > 0$.

-The paper is organized as follows.
-In Section~\ref{S2}, we briefly recall the local well-posedness result and introduce several important inequalities that will be used frequently in the subsequent sections.
+\textbf{Plan of the paper. } In Section~\ref{S2}, we briefly recall the local well-posedness result and introduce several important inequalities that will be used frequently in the subsequent sections.
 In Section~\ref{S3}, we establish a number of essential estimates for solutions to \eqref{1}, which serve as a foundation for Section~\ref{S4} — the central part of the paper — where we prove the \( L \log L \) boundedness result.
 Next, we establish an $L^p$ boundedness result for solutions in Section \ref{S4'}.
-Finally, in Section~\ref{S5}, we prove the existence of a globally bounded solution along with the existence of a global attractor.
+Finally, in Section~\ref{S5}, we prove our main results, including the existence of globally bounded classical solutions, the existence of a bounded absorbing set, and the mass persistence of solutions.